meejah/carml/doc/installation.rst

 ``libffi`` and ``liblzma`` development libraries.
 How to do this on various architectures (please send missing ones!):

- * Debian + Ubuntu: ``apt-get install build-essential python-dev python-virtualenv libffi-dev liblzma-dev``.
+ * Debian + Ubuntu: ``apt-get install build-essential python3-dev python3-virtualenv libffi-dev liblzma-dev``.

 PyPI